Shingles is an infection caused by the varicella-zoster virus. This is the same virus that causes chickenpox.

 - a racing heartbeat

-Vaccination against shingles can be done on its own or alongside other vaccinations, like for the flu or pneumonia.
-Generally, the vaccine is given in two doses, with the second dose given 2 to 6 months after the first dose.
+Vaccination against shingles can be done on its own or alongside other vaccinations, such as the flu or pneumonia.
+Generally, you’ll receive the vaccine in two doses.
+You’ll get the second dose 2–6 months after the first dose.

-For people who are receiving the shingles vaccine because of an immune deficiency, the second dose can be given sooner: 1 to 2 months after the first dose.
+If you’re receiving the shingles vaccine because of an immune deficiency, you can get the second dose sooner: 1–2 months after the first dose.

-In this case, if possible, shingles vaccination should be timed with your immune response.
-This could mean waiting until after a flare-up of your condition has subsided or getting the vaccine before you receive certain immune-suppressing medications.
+In this case, try to time your shingles vaccination with your immune response.
+This could mean waiting until after a flare-up of your condition has subsided or getting the vaccine before you receive certain immunosuppressant medications.

 Can you get a shingles vaccine at the same time as a COVID-19 vaccine?

-You can get the shingles vaccine along with certain other vaccinations, such as for the flu or pneumonia, but the CDC is
+You can get the shingles vaccine along with any other vaccinations, such as the flu, pneumonia, and COVID-19.

-There’s nothing you need to do to prepare for getting the shingles vaccine, other than making a plan to get it.
-The shot itself takes just a few seconds, but you will need a second dose in the months after your first vaccination.
+You do not need to do anything to prepare for the shingles vaccine, other than make a plan to get it if recommended for you.
+The shot itself takes just a few seconds, but you’ll need a second dose in the months after your first vaccination.
 Be sure to get the full series for the best protection against developing shingles.